Determined Attorney Fighting For the Rights of Fargo Clients Charged With Burglary

 If you or a loved one is charged with a burglary, it’s important to know that unless you’ve confessed to the crime, the prosecutor must rely on circumstantial evidence to prove you intended to commit a crime.
 If you can prove that you’re actually fully innocent, had permission to enter the premises, didn’t intend to commit a crime after entering, or were coerced into the situation by someone else, you may be able to beat the burglary charge.
 You’ll find it to your advantage to retain the type of trustworthy legal help you’ll find with our firm.

 Experience You Can Depend On—Knowledge You Can Rely On

 Burglary is a serious crime with severe penalties that can impact your life.
-We at O’Day Law Office, PC, have decades of criminal trial experience involving hundreds of successful cases.
+We at O’Day Law Office, PC, have nearly three decades of criminal trial experience involving hundreds of successful cases.
 Even if there aren’t immediately apparent circumstances that can get your charges dismissed, we will build the best possible defense strategy for your case.